St. Louis Union Station: 1978–1985: Development and opening

-In August 1985, after a $150 million renovation designed by HOK, Union Station was reopened with a 539-room hotel, shopping mall, restaurants and food court.
+Following Union Station's closure as a rail terminal in 1978, The Rouse Company of Columbia, Maryland, and General Partner Steve Miller of the New York-based investment firm Oppenheimer Gateway Properties were selected and interested, respectively, to redevelop the area into a shopping center.
+Rouse formed the subsidiary St. Louis Union Station Beergarten, Inc. for development of the mall, Rouse Missouri Management Corporation for the facility's day-to-day operations, and hired HOK to design the Union Station Mall, and the building officially reopened as a festival marketplace on August 29, 1985, with a 539-room hotel known as St. Louis Union Station Hotel, a shopping mall (including a concourse known as Midway Shops), restaurants, and the Picnic Express, a food court.
+Original tenants included the Disney Store, The Fudgery, Banana Republic, Landry's Seafood House, and Talbots.
 Federal historic rehabilitation tax credits were used to transform Union Station into one of the city's most visited attractions.
-The station rehabilitation by Conrad Schmitt Studios remains one of the largest adaptive re-use projects in the United States.
+The station rehabilitation by Conrad Schmitt Studios remains one of the largest adaptive reuse projects in the United States.
 The hotel is housed in the headhouse and part of the train shed, which also houses a lake and shopping, entertainment and dining establishments.
-Omni Hotels was the original hotel operator, followed by Hyatt Regency Hotel chain and Marriott Hotels.
+Omni Hotels was the original hotel operator, followed by the Hyatt Regency Hotel chain and Marriott Hotels.